ronligt/Circle-Of-Fifths/README.md

 # Circle Of Fiths

-Circle of fifths with modes and chord-finder written in LaTeX.
+Circle of fifths with modes and chord-finder written in LaTeX and TikZ.

 You can use the file [circle_of_fifths.tex](circle_of_fifths.tex) to create three PDF's, print, cut out (, laminate) and join them in the center: